auremoser/mozsci/log/worklog.md

 * answered brief funding questions
 * finished feedback for applications
 * sent updated list to amy of hosts
-* sent updated list with references to Amira, Melissa, Brett, Sara, Meghan,
+* sent updated list with references to Amira, Melissa, Brett, Sara, Meghan

+## 3/7/18
+* sent email to kalpana about spitfire contracting

 ## TODO